Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Background and Notation

 Any MRF $\mu$ yields a Markov cocycle $M$ on $supp(\mu)$ by

 for any $\Lambda\supset F\cup \partial F$ where $F$ is the set of vertices where $x$ and $y$ differ.
 Since $\mu$ is an MRF the right hand side is independent of the choice of $\Lambda$.
-For example the uniform MRF(where conditioned on the boundary, all patterns are equiprobable) yields the Markov cocycle $M=0$ and if the graph $\G$ is finite then any MRF $\mu$ yields the cocycle
+For example the uniform MRF (where conditioned on the pattern on the boundary of a finite set $F$, all patterns on $F$ are equiprobable) yields the Markov cocycle $M=0$ and if the graph $\G$ is finite then any MRF $\mu$ yields the cocycle

 The function $\rho:\Delta_{supp(\mu)}\longrightarrow \R_+$ given by $\rho(x,y)=e^{M(x,y)}$ is the $\Delta_X$-Radon-Nikodym cocycle of $\mu$ as in \cite{petersen_schmidt1997}.
 This correspondence can be further generalised; given a topological Markov field we can consider a system of consistent conditional probability distributions with the Markov property called Markov specifications.
 There is a bijective correspondence between the space of Markov cocycles and Markov specifications.
 For a more detailed discussion on this topic see \cite{chandgotiameyerovitch}.